Magentrix/Rest-Utility/README.md

 ```

 ### Query
-To Query an object, you must supply the type and the query.
+To Query an Entity, you must supply the type and the query.
 It will return a QueryResult object.

 ```csharp
 QueryResult results = Query<T>(string query);
 ```

 ### Delete

+To delete a record from the Magentrix platform, use this method.

-When deleting an object, you must provide the id of the object you want to delete and a boolean to signify if this delete should be permanent.
+When deleting an Entity, you must provide the record id of the Entity you want to delete and a boolean to signify if this delete should be permanent.
 Deleting will return a DeleteResult object.

 ```csharp
 DeleteResult result = Delete(string id, bool permanent);
 ```

 ### Create

+To create a record on the Magentrix platform, use this method.

-When creating an object, you must supply the type.
+When creating an Entity, you must supply the type.
 It returns a SaveResult object

 ```csharp
 SaveResult result = Create<T>(T model); // T is the model type
 ```

 ### Update

+To update a record on the Magentrix platform, use this method.

-When updating a model, you must supply the model type.
+When updating a Entity, you must supply the Entity type.
 It will return a SaveResult object

 ```csharp
 SaveResult result = Update<T>(T model);